Cyber Security MSc

 Your five-month individual project gives you an opportunity to develop your knowledge and skills in depth, and to work in a research or development team.
 You'll be supervised by experienced member of the faculty, as part of their research groups.

-The project can be carried out in:
+The project, with a cyber security focus, can be carried out in:

 - one of the research groups at Newcastle University